 I'm a bit of an acne treatment aficionado.
 In high school and college, I tried prescription pills and topical treatments, OTC creams, pads, cleansers—you name it, I've probably tried it.
 One time, in a moment of desperation, I bought these little medicated circular stickers that you place on your pimples to make them "disappear."
-(Spoiler: They didn't work, and I looked like a ladybug.)
+(Spoiler: They didn't work, and I looked like a ladybug).

-He adds that in a 2015 study by the American Academy of Dermatology, two cups of organic spearmint tea ingested daily reduced inflammatory acne lesions by 25% after one month and by 51% after three months.
-"When compared with 100 milligrams of prescription minocycline [Ed note: a prescription acne oral medication] taken once daily, after three months of use, minocycline reduced the number of acne lesions by 52%, but it caused side effects in about 20% of the patients.
+It likely depends on the person, but it shows promise.
+In a 2015 study by the American Academy of Dermatology, two cups of organic spearmint tea ingested daily reduced inflammatory acne lesions by 25 percent after one month and by 51 percent after three months, notes Thornfeldt.
+"When compared with 100 milligrams of prescription minocycline [Ed note: a prescription acne oral medication] taken once daily, after three months of use, minocycline reduced the number of acne lesions by 52 percent, but it caused side effects in about 20 percent of the patients.
 Spearmint tea induced no side effects," Thornfeldt says.

 I decided to put the herbal remedy to the test.
 If I was going to commit to weeks of drinking the same flavor of tea twice a day, I wanted to make it enjoyable.
-I got set up with a big canister of spearmint tea from David's Tea, a handy White Perfect Infuser ($12), and a travel mug for my commute and the office.
-At first, I was worried that so much mint would be too much to tolerate (probably because of my aversion to mints after once eating an entire bag of spearmint Lifesavers and getting a huge bellyache), but surprisingly, it was totally fine and actually quite enjoyable.
+I got set up with a big canister of spearmint tea from David's Tea, a handy infuser ($5), and a travel mug for my commute and the office.
+At first, I was worried that so much mint would be too much to tolerate (probably because of my aversion to mints after once eating an entire bag of spearmint Lifesavers and getting a huge bellyache), but surprisingly, it was totally fine and quite enjoyable.
 Oddly enough, the spearmint energized me during the day yet helped soothe me to sleep when I sipped it before bed.
 It was the best of both worlds.